 Does your website match your business cards?
-Do your online ads compliment your printed flyers?
+Do your online ads complement your printed flyers?
 Layout your marketing pieces so that you can see all of your elements at once.
 Do they look somewhat similar or completely different?
-If you’re seeing differences look at some things you can do easily and inexpensively to make them more concurrent.
+If you’re seeing differences, look at some things you can do easily and inexpensively to make them more concurrent.
 Can you change the font on your website?
 Can you update the colors on your flyers?
 Can you use the same product images on your ads, that you’re using on your homepage?

 8. Are Your Finances in Order?

 Do you have a business budget?
 Do you have a list of priorities of what you’d like to spend marketing dollars on this year?
 No matter how simplistic, it’s a good idea to put one down on paper.
 It’s good to see it visually.
-And, the biggest advantage is once you see your numbers you can stop making impulse advertising buys and focus on your overall goals and priorities.
+And, the biggest advantage is once you see your numbers, you can stop making impulse advertising buys and focus on your overall goals and priorities.
 Advertising reps are always coming out with the next best sale.
 But, if it doesn’t fit within your budget or your marketing goals for the month, you can be more confident when you turn it down.
-Or, vice versa, if it’s a perfect fit for your plan you can prevent that buyer’s remorse when you jump on a good deal.
+Or, vice versa, if it’s a perfect fit for your plan, you can prevent that buyer’s remorse when you jump on a good deal.

 9. What's Your Marketing Plan?

 If you don’t already have a marketing plan, start small.
 Start with an editorial calendar that’s not very detailed.
-Or, start with just planning out the next month.
+Or start with just planning out the next month.
 As you get more accustomed to planning, start filling in more specifics.
 I always say that a marketing plan is a fluid document and will most likely change often.
 It’s good to have goals, but don’t overextend yourself.
 Be realistic.
-After a few months of planning your confidence will rise and your expectations will be more realistic.
+After a few months of planning, your confidence will rise, and your expectations will be more realistic.
 Then, maybe you can plan for the entire year ahead.